 Data insights are crucial if you want your business to succeed.
 Our Custom Reports provide you with access to more in-depth data and greater customizability – all from one place.
-You can identify connections between different data sets, and get specific with details important to your workflow.
+You can identify connections between different data sets, and get specific details important to your workflow.

 Here, you can build your Custom Reports from scratch.
 Before we get into that, take a look at the buttons highlighted below.
-They give you added options:

 - Load Saved Report: Load a report you previously saved.
 Learn more.

-Step 1: Selecting a Module
+2. Selecting a Module

-Next, you can select one or more related modules.
-As implied by the name, these will change based on your initial selection.
+These are dependent on your initial selection.
 For example, choosing ‘Locations’ allows you to choose from related modules such as Items, Location History, Stock Requests, and Work Orders.

-Say we want to run a report on business assets sent to specific job-sites for different projects.
+We want to run a report on business assets sent to specific job-sites for different projects.
 For that, we’ll select ‘Items’ as the primary module.
 That results in the following related modules:

-Step 2: Selecting Columns
+3. Selecting Columns